mui/material-ui/docs/data/material/components/chips/chips.md

 ## Color chip

 You can use the `color` prop to define a color from theme palette.
+Addtionally, you can use either the theme extension or the `sx` prop to create chips with other colors.

 {{"demo": "ColorChips.js"}}